Arno1/GalaxyS_Project/README.md

 The script uses the "dplyr" package so this package should be installed before running the script.

 The working directory should be one level above the "train" and "test" folders (which store the data files).
-And the "features.txt" and "activity_labels.txt" files should be in the working directory.
+And the "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip" and "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip" files should be in the working directory.

-The output of the algorithm is a text file called "TidyData.txt", which will be in the working directory.
+The output of the algorithm is a text file called "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip", which will be in the working directory.

 # Outline of the script's processing steps
 ------------------------------------------